-One of the biggest benefits of taking a tiny home with you on the road: you can cook along the way!
-This saves money and allows you and your traveling companions to skip fast food and eat healthy meals throughout your journey.
-Both are incredible benefits well worth having.
+One of the biggest benefits of taking your RV on the road: you can cook along the way!
+Cooking in your rig saves money and allows you to skip fast food and eat healthy meals throughout your journey.

-It’s good to know what you can expect from your RV kitchen.
+Saving money and eating healthy are both incredible benefits.
 We get a lot of questions from renters about what to expect from their RV kitchen.
-Because so many people are asking about them, we knew we needed this Big Guide to RV Kitchens to help give an introductory lay of the land.
+Because so many people were asking about kitchens, we created this guide to walk you through what to expect out of an RV kitchen.

-The few things you might not find include sprawling countertops and a dishwasher.
+The few things you might not find include sprawling countertops and a dishwasher (although some newer luxury rigs have dishwashers now).
 Still, the counter space is nearly always sufficient, and hand-washing dishes isn’t really all that bad.

 Class B motorhomes are small.
 There is just no getting around that fact, and while RV designers are pretty clever with their space-saving tricks, Class Bs do have a little less to flaunt in the kitchen department.

-Still, almost all Class Bs include everything you need to cook a meal, only in miniature.
-This usually means two burners instead of three, a tiny refrigerator, and a single-basin sink as opposed to the usual double-basin.
+Still, almost all Class Bs include everything you need to cook a meal — only in a miniature size.
+This usually means an RV stove with two burners instead of three, a tiny refrigerator, and a single-basin sink as opposed to the usual double-basin.

 Though smaller than the kitchens found in the enormous Class A rigs, Class C motorhomes tend to have pretty decent kitchen setups.

-Fifth wheels tend to have the absolute most living space out of all the RVs out there.
-Therefore, the kitchens in these bad boys tend to have the most space to work with.
+Fifth wheels tend to have the absolute most living space out of all rigs.
+Therefore, the RV kitchens in these bad boys tend to have the most space to work with.

-Because of their fold-down feature, pop-up and A-frame trailers all have kitchens with shorter countertops and smaller fridges.
+Pop-up and A-frame trailers have kitchens with shorter countertops and smaller fridges.
 They also tend to have a smaller amount of space to work with, which equates to a smaller kitchen in general.
-This means less counter space, a smaller cooktop, and a smaller sink.
+This means less counter space, a smaller RV cooktop, and a smaller sink.

-Those with outdoor galleys may include a small sink, a small cooktop, a tank for water, and/or plenty of food storage.
+Those with outdoor galleys may include a small sink, a small RV stove, a tank for water, and a place for food storage.